carbon-design-system/carbon-website-archive/src/content/utilities/loading/loading.md

 | Text Input         |                                           | ![available](images/checkmark--glyph.svg) |
 | Toggle             | ![available](images/checkmark--glyph.svg) | ![available](images/checkmark--glyph.svg) |

-## Loading component
+## Loading components

-A Loading component is a rotating shape indicating the application is processing and informs users that the system has reacted to an action taken.
+A _loading_ component is a rotating shape indicating the application is processing and informing users that the system has reacted to an action taken.

 Use cases include:

 - When data processing takes more than a few seconds but no longer than one minute to load in
-- User inputted data is being saved or submitted
+- User-inputted data is being saved or submitted

-### Large Loader
+### Loading (large)

-The Large Loading component should be used when the entire page is processing, for example when data is being submitted or saved by the user.
+The [_loading_](/components/loading/code) component should be used when the entire page is processing; for example, when data is being submitted or saved by the user.

-![Example of a Large Loader in the context of a form page where data is being submitted.](images/Large-Loader.png) _Example of a Large Loader in context._
+![Example of a Large Loader in the context of a form page where data is being submitted.](images/Large-Loader.png) _Example of a large loader in context._

-### Small Loader
+### Inline loading

-The Small Loading component is used when a single component is processing and appears inline to the relative component.
-For example, when a user tries to restart a stopped application, a Small Loading component indicates the system is processing the restart request.
+The [_inline loading_](/components/inline-loading/code) component is used when a single component is processing and appears inline to the relative component.
+For example, when a user tries to restart a stopped application, an _inline loading_ component indicates the system is processing the restart request.

-![Example of Small Loader in the context of a Detail Page Header.](images/small-loading-1.gif) _Example of Small Loader in context._
+![Example of Small Loader in the context of a Detail Page Header.](images/small-loading-1.gif) _Example of inline loader in context._

-## 'Load more' Button
+## 'Load more' button

-A 'Load more' Button may be used to extend a list where there are a large number of options (25 or more) that the user can choose from.
+A 'Load more' button may be used to extend a list where there are a large number of options (25 or more) that the user can choose from.
 It can also be used in cases where the list of options is populated via a database.
 Using 'Load more' allows the data to load in progressive batches.

-![Example of a 'Load More' Button inside of a Filter Dropdown.](images/load-more.png) _Example of 'Load more' Button in context._
+![Example of a 'Load More' Button inside of a Filter Dropdown.](images/load-more.png) _Example of 'Load more' button in context._

 <!--## Progress Loader